 What are annotated codes?

 Annotated codes are state or federal compilations of statutes.
 In addition to the actual text of the statute, you'll find summaries of judicial decisions, regulations, and attorney general opinions relating to that statute.
 You will also find citations to secondary sources that discuss your statute, including law review articles and practice guides.
-Two private companies publish the two sets of annotated codes available in Heafey's California Collection:
+Two private companies publish the two sets of annotated codes available in Mabie's California Collection:

 Both sets follow the same topical arrangement of 27 titles subdivided by section.
 For example, you might find a citation that looks like this:

 Cal.
 Evid.
 Code § 2450 (2005).

 You would look for this section in a West's or Deering's volume with the words "Evidence Code" on the spine.
 Both of these sets are updated by paperback supplements or pocket parts, so be sure to check for updates!

 How do I find relevant statutes about my topic?

 First, brainstorm some likely search terms for your topic.
 Next, go to the subject index for the set that you're using.
 The subject index for Deering's is a one-volume softbound book called the General Index.
 The subject index for West's is also called the General Index, but it has five volumes.
 You can find each set's General Index at the end of the hardcover code volumes.